sebastianspicker/cs2-server-ops/docs/architecture.md

 - Reduced surprise in the the main flow release checks.

 - Earlier scratch notes were compressed into the current guidance.

+## Architecture
+- Reduced the cs2 surface that later fixes have to touch.

+- Earlier scratch notes were compressed into the current guidance.